Contract negotiators for U.S. West Coast ports hit snag

-LOS ANGELES (Reuters) - Shipping companies and terminal operators for 29 U.S. West Coast ports appeared to have hit a snag on Wednesday in protracted labor negotiations with the dockworkers’ union, calling a news conference to publicly address the status of the talks.
+LOS ANGELES, Feb 4 (Reuters) - Shipping companies and terminal operators for 29 U.S. West Coast ports appeared to have hit a snag on Wednesday in protracted labor negotiations with the dockworkers’ union, calling a news conference to publicly address the status of the talks.

 The negotiations, joined in recent weeks by a federal mediator, have coincided with chronic cargo backups hampering freight traffic through waterfronts handling nearly half of U.S. maritime trade and more than 70 percent of imports from Asia.